 Located just a short walk from the old town, Larvotto Beach is one of the most popular beaches in Monaco.
-Here you’ll find a wide range of activities to keep you entertained, from sunbathing and swimming to beach volleyball and paddle boarding.
+You’ll find many activities to keep you entertained, from sunbathing and swimming to beach volleyball and paddle boarding.

-The man-made beach comprises soft, small pebbles, and the water is crystal clear.
+The man-made beach comprises soft, small pebbles and crystal-clear water.
 Families with small children will appreciate that a special net protects the coast.

 There are no jellyfish or other dangerous marine life within the confined area.

 The beach is divided into a public and a private part, with a clean public shower and bathroom.
-There are also plenty of restaurants, bars, and coffee shops surrounding the beach if you need a bite to eat or drink.
+Plenty of restaurants, bars, and coffee shops surround the beach if you need a bite to eat or drink.

 And if you’re looking for more luxurious accommodation, there’s a line of prestigious hotels stretching along the coast.

-It’s a great place to relax and get away from the hustle and bustle of busy Monaco.
+It’s a great place to relax and escape the hustle and bustle of busy Monaco.

 Solarium Beach is a great place to take a dip in the sea.
 It is an artificial beach at the foot of Fort Antoine in the heart of Monaco.

-The beach is in the form of concrete steps with several ladders to access the sea.
+The beach is in concrete steps with several ladders to access the sea.
 There is no pebble and sand.
 It’s a bit like a large seawater swimming pool, with the added convenience of jumping into the sea when ready.

 The water is clear.
 It’s an excellent spot for swimming and tanning because it’s very calm, even in the high season.